210104-msbi-reston/Min-Wei-P1/README.md

 A product can be returned and shipped back to the manufacturer.
 This too is tracked.

 Each manufacturer has a fixed price for how much it sells a product.
 When the next node in the supply chain buys it from the manufacturer, they mark up the price by 8% per node.
 Since a product makes 7 jumps before reaching a customer, the price the customer pays is the [price set by the manufacturer] * 1.08^7.

+This database includes views and stored procedures that supply chain managers may use as well as triggers to automatically populate derived fields.
+It also includes stored procedures to simulate products being shipped up and down the supply chain.
+In addition to that, the database also has non-clustered indexes to speed up performance.